juandavidGF/dataStructures-algorithms/README.md

 # dataStructures-algorithms
-This repository is my personal training in data structures and algorithms
+This repository contains data structures and algorithms examples.